 STAYING SAFE IN YOUR PROPERTY

-Within the last week we have received reports of 2 incidents where people have had items stolen from their homes and have entered via an open window at the rear of the property.
-Unfortunately neither house had set the alarm when they left, which meant the burgular had opportunity to roam freely around the house.
+We have previous reports where people have had items stolen from their homes and have entered via an open window at the rear of the property.
+Unfortunately these houses hadn't set the alarm when they left, which meant the burgular had opportunity to roam freely around the house.

 Can all tenants please ensure that house alarms are set properly and that all windows and doors are shut and locked securely.